-When thinking about how you will set up your parklet, it's important that access to services such as sewers, gas, water, telecommunications and electricity conduits should not be obstructed by business parklet structures.
-You may need to demonstrate how access could be maintained during the lifetime of the business parklet, for example, by including access to inspection lids in your design.
+When thinking about how you will set up your parklet, it's important that services such as sewers, gas, water, telecommunications and electricity conduits should not be obstructed by business parklet structures, you may need to demonstrate how access could be maintained during the lifetime of business parklet, by including inspection lids in your design.

-Removable furniture such as tables, chairs, umbrellas and heaters may be placed on top of underground service pits.
+Removable furniture such as tables, chairs, umbrellas, and heaters may be placed on top of underground service pits.
 Access to services may be required at any time.